shorebirdtech/ffi_test/README.md

 The only way I know to see that error is to use the `flutter run` flavor of the command with `-v` and then scroll up (the error will occur long before the actual command execution stops).

+### Troubleshooting

+"Unexpected Kernel Format Version XXX (expected YYY) when reading file:///...flutter_patched_sdk/platform_strong.dill" This most often happens when you haven't built `host_release` with the same version of Dart as you're trying to use for `ios_release`.
+Make sure you `gclient sync` with the same version of Flutter you're trying to use for iOS.